jesse-wei/jesse-wei.github.io/_posts/2022-08-10-guide-to-act.md

 Good/bad is very subjective.
 If you’re applying to a top 20 university, then a 26 would be considered very bad and, as mentioned before, could bar you admission to that university.
 If you’re applying to a state university with an average score of 21, however, then a 26 would be very good.
 If you want to determine whether your score is good or bad, look up your target university’s mid 50% score range (25th percentile score - 75th percentile score) and compare your score to that.
 </details>

-ACT<sup>®</sup> is a registered trademark belonging to ACT, Inc. ACT, Inc. is not involved with or affiliated with me, nor does ACT, Inc. endorse or sponsor any of the products or services offered by me.
+ACT is a registered trademark belonging to ACT, Inc. ACT, Inc. is not involved with or affiliated with me, nor does ACT, Inc. endorse or sponsor any of the products or services offered by me.